composewell/packcheck/README.md

 ## Pro-Tips & Advanced Logic

+* **Reproducibility:** When `CHECK_ENV=y` is enabled, `packcheck` ignores all environment variables and relies solely on command-line inputs; it can also detect and report mistyped variable names.
+We recommend using this mode by default, especially when troubleshooting “ghost” issues caused by unintended environment variables or typos (e.g., `GHCVWR` instead of `GHCVER`).
 * **GHC Resolution:** If `GHCVER` is a prefix (e.g., `9.12`), Packcheck finds the first matching binary in your `PATH`.
 Set `GHCVER=head` to specifically target `ghc-head`.